czrpb/networkanalysis/docs/README.md

 - What is a *network*?
 - Where are *network science* concepts used?

-And a set of basic statistical measures on *networks*, specifically the 3 main centrality measures.
+<p>And a set of basic statistical measures on *networks*, specifically the 3 main centrality measures.</p>
     </td>
     <td>Under<br/>Construction</td>
   </tr>